- Equal access to educational and other services

 Must a school enroll children or youth without proof of immunizations or physicals?

 Yes.
 The school must enroll students who do not have health records if they fall under the definition of homeless.
-The school should refer the family or youth to the school's social worker or Kathy Newcomb, LEA Liaison for McKinney-Vento, for assistance in obtaining the necessary documentation.
+The school should refer the family or youth to the school's social worker or Nancy Ross, LEA Liaison for McKinney-Vento, for assistance in obtaining the necessary documentation.

 Attendance and Success